 Have You Been?

-If you’ve been to Gallarus Oratory, we would love to hear your thoughts about it.
-If you haven’t visited, have we inspired you to include this stop on the Dingle Peninsula?
-Either way, please let us know your thoughts in the comments!
+If you’ve spent some time in Dingle town, we would love to hear about your experience.
+Where did you go, and what did you see?
+If you haven’t visited, we hope we’ve inspired you to visit this gem on Ireland’s Wild Atlantic Way.
+Please let us know your thoughts in the comments.
 Feel free to ask any questions; if we don’t know the answer, we can find it!